Pregnancy-Related ProblemsSkip to the navigation

 - If you have GERD symptoms at night, raise the head of your bed 6 in.
 (15 cm) to 8 in.
 (20 cm) by putting the frame on blocks or placing a foam wedge under the head of your mattress.
 (Adding extra pillows does not work.)

-- Use nonprescription antacids for heartburn symptoms.
-Do not use antacids that have sodium bicarbonate (such as baking soda) during pregnancy because they can cause fluid buildup.
+- During pregnancy, do not use antacids that have sodium bicarbonate (such as baking soda), because they can cause fluid buildup.
+Do not use antacids that have magnesium trisilicate, because they may not be safe for your baby.
 It is okay to use antacids that have calcium carbonate (such as Tums).

 Constipation and hemorrhoids